xrdocs/design/_blogs/2022-12-01-cst-routed-optical-2_0.md

 **NCS 1010 MD-32 Passive Filter**
 ![](http://xrdocs.io/design/images/ron-hld/ron-1010-md32.png)

-The NCS 1010 supports point to point and express DWDM optical topologies in RON 2.0.
-All NCS 1010 services in RON 2.0 are managed using Cisco Optical Network Controller.
+The NCS 1010 supports point to point and express DWDM optical topologies in Routed Optical Networking 2.0.
+All NCS 1010 services in Routed Optical Networking are managed using Cisco Optical Network Controller.

 See more information on the NCS 1010 series at <https://www.cisco.com/c/en/us/products/collateral/optical-networking/network-convergence-system-1000-series/network-conver-system-1010-ds.html>